trust-rust/rust-ownership/TUTORIAL.md

 ### Now back to move...
 For me it helps if you think of the equals (`=`) operator as taking ownership rather than assignment.
 When a variable takes ownership of something, we say that something has "moved" into that variable.

-In my head I "read" the code
+In my head, I "read" the code
 ````rust
 let x = String::from("trust-rust");
 ````
 as "The string "trust-rust" has moved into x".
 You can also think of the interaction as the inverse.  `x` has taken ownership of the string "trust-rust".
-This is a slight over-simplification but it works for now.
+This is a slight oversimplification but it works for now.

 Now we can see that the following is transferring ownership from `x` to `y`.
 What `x` once owned (the string), now belongs to `y`.
 ```rust
 let y = x;
 ```
-At this point `x` no longer owns anything, so is invalid.
+At this point, `x` no longer owns anything, so is invalid.
 Therefore, we can no longer refer to `x` after this point in the code.

 ### Run the Code
 The full code for this example is in the `ex02.rs` file in the `src/` directory.